 I’m gonna go through some hotels in London I usually recommend when people ask for advice on where to stay in London.
 Furthermore I’ve written reviews of three great hotels that I’ve previously stayed in on some of my many trips to the English capital.

-Please write a comment if after reading you are still on the look-out for accommodation in London.
+Please write a comment if after reading the London hotel guide you are still on the look-out for accommodation in London.

 Therefore I’ve done some research and found these hotels with good ratings that can be booked for a reasonable price.

 First, let’s look at the cheaper options.
 “Cheap” is perhaps a bit of an overstatement when taking into consideration that London is one of the most expensive cities in the world.

 The Gresham Hotel can be considered one of the cheapest hotels in London when you take into account what you get in return for your money.
 The standard price for the hotel is around £40 per night for 2 people.

 It is located in Paddington (only a few minutes walk from Paddington Station), west London, an area well known for being quiet, tourist friendly and with many good connections to the rest of the city.

 Consider it especially well located if you are on your first visit to London and want easy access to all the main attractions such as Hyde Park and Oxford Street which are both within walking distance.